iaagwl/frontend-nanodegree-mobile-portfolio/README.md

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 Goals for this project:
-* Identify and perform optimizations to achieve a PageSpeed scroe of 90 on index.html
+* Identify and perform optimizations to achieve a PageSpeed score of 90 on index.html
-* Identify and perform optimizations ensuring a consistent fram rate at 60fps when scrolling in pizza.html
+* Identify and perform optimizations ensuring a consistent frame rate at 60fps when scrolling in pizza.html
 * Time to resize pizzas is less than 5ms in pizza.html

 ## Part 1: Optimize PageSpeed Insights score for index.html